-The unemployment rate in Alameda County in June 2021 was approximately 6.6 percent, according to the US Bureau of Labor Statistics compared to the national average of 5.2 percent.
+The unemployment rate in Alameda County in June 2022 was approximately 3.0 percent compared to the national average of 3.6 percent, according to the US Bureau of Labor Statistics.
 The unemployment rate has decreased from the prior year.
 As events return to the Coliseum, this rate can be used as an indicator to estimate the number of tickets sold at Arena and Stadium events, which directly affects facility fee revenues.